-PLEASE WEAR MASKS & FOLLOW SOCIAL DISTANCING GUIDELINES.
+PLEASE WEAR MASKS & FOLLOW PHYSICAL DISTANCING GUIDELINES.
 We can spread out along 15th for space.
 Studies are now showing that protests with appropriate safety precautions are not contributing to the spread of Coronavirus.
 Please do NOT attend if you are sick, exhibiting symptoms, or if you believe you have come into contact with someone who had COVID-19.

 Want to contribute from home?